Value Investing Analytics

 Methodology

-The live ranking now uses a hand-set factor ensemble as the published score, with a shallower LightGBM model shown beside it as an experimental comparison.
-We tested the current factor set on a broad in-house universe from 1990 through 2023, using 36-month forward total return rank as the outcome and normalized cross-sectional factor ranks as the inputs.
-The goal was simple: keep the live score readable and stable, while still learning from the model research.
+The live ranking uses a hand-set factor ensemble as the published score, with two experimental comparison models shown beside it: a Revenue/Shrink/Assets combo and a robust Huber regression model.
+We tested the factor set on a broad in-house universe from 2008 through the latest date with a completed forward-return label, using forward total return rank as the outcome and normalized cross-sectional factor ranks as the inputs.
+The goal is simple: keep the live score readable and stable, while still learning from the model research.

 Current Live Score